oshanoshu/LinuxCommandsDocumentation/README.md

 | rwx  | rwx | rwx |
 | ---  | --- | --- |
 |Read, write, and execute permission for file owner | Read, write and execute permission for group owner | Read, write, and execute permission for all other users

 Here, we will use *octal notation* to make changes to file permissions.

-Here, we will use *octal notation* to make changes to file permissions.
 ```